 - More potential value

-- Fixed-value rewards (simple easy-to-use travel credit)
+- Rewards that are more simple (simple easy-to-use travel credit)

 - For any travel expense

 - More flexibility

 So, in other words, with the 53,000 HSBC points you’ll have earned, you’ll get either: